West Palm Beach pollen forecast — Seminole Golf Club – Championship Course neighborhood

 Will pollen levels change in West Palm Beach tomorrow?

-On 26 June 2026, pollen conditions in West Palm Beach will be different from today, with grass at low levels
+On 17 July 2026, pollen conditions in West Palm Beach will be similar to today, with grass at low levels, ambrosia at low levels

 Is pollen expected to decrease in West Palm Beach this week?